 If the car is unlocked with the remote, the car will re-lock and the alarm will re-arm after 2 minutes unless a door or the trunk has been opened.

 pg.
-69 Child safety locks - rear doors
+71 Child safety locks - rear doors

-Child safety lock control in right rear door
+Child safety lock control in left rear door Child safety lock control in right rear door

 Child safety locks - rear doors